-COMP105W Introduction to Database Management (1 Credit)

-An introductory course intended for those students who have little or no experience with database applications.
+COMP105W Introduction to Database Management 1-0-1 An introductory course intended for those students who have little or no experience with database applications.
+Students will little or no experience with database applications.
 Students will learn to employ database management techniques to manipulate and analyze data using a two-dimensional data model.
 Specific skills will include data entry, error checking, asking questions of data, graphing of data, data analysis and reporting.

-COMP107W Introduction to PowerPoint (1 Credit)
+COMP107W Introduction to PowerPoint 1-0-1